sottakuapp/sottaku-yomitan/PRIVACY-POLICY.md

 [Anki](https://apps.ankiweb.net/) connectivity is provided through [AnkiConnect](https://ankiweb.net/shared/info/2055492159).

-Anki actions may be triggered when a user performs a Yomitan search or interacts with an Anki feature within Yomitan.
+Anki actions may be triggered when a user performs a Sottaku-Yomitan search or interacts with an Anki feature within Sottaku-Yomitan.

-Yomitan may send **limited information about the current webpage, information contained in Yomitan dictionary entries, and/or relevant user settings**.
+Sottaku-Yomitan may send **limited information about the current webpage, information contained in Sottaku-Yomitan dictionary entries, and/or relevant user settings**.

 **Enabling Anki connectivity does not enable sending any webpage information unless explicitly configured to do so.** Only the minimum amount of data is sent and only what is specifically configured by the user.

 Webpage information that may be sent is limited to: the term being scanned, the sentence containing the scanned term, the webpage URL, the webpage title, and/or a screenshot of the page.

-## Yomitan API (disabled by default)
+## Sottaku-Yomitan API (disabled by default)

-Yomitan provides an option to expose data to other applications through an API.
+Sottaku-Yomitan provides an option to expose data to other applications through an API.

-Local applications may request data from Yomitan through the Yomitan API for external use.
-The Yomitan API is not accessible by other devices.
+Local applications may request data from Sottaku-Yomitan through the Sottaku-Yomitan API for external use.
+The Sottaku-Yomitan API is not accessible by other devices.

 ## Mecab (disabled by default)

 [Mecab](https://taku910.github.io/mecab/) connectivity is available for text parsing.
-Yomitan may send **search query text** to Mecab for parsing.
+Sottaku-Yomitan may send **search query text** to Mecab for parsing.
 Personally identifying information is never sent.

 Mecab does not distribute any data; all data stays on your device.